 Where can I apply for an H-2A visa in Peru?
 H-2A visa applications are only received and processed at the U.S. Embassy in Lima.

 What is the processing time for an H-2A worker to obtain a nonimmigrant visa?
-Expected H-2A Processing Times (from the creation of the account on the U.S. Visa Appointment Service website to passport delivery with approved visa): For first-time H-2A applicants to be approximately 28 days.
-For renewals (without interview): we aim to complete processing in 21 days.
+Expected H-2A Processing Times (from the creation of the account on the U.S. Visa Appointment Service website to passport delivery with approved visa): Approximately 28 days.

 How can I verify the job offer is legitimate?
 If you have doubts about whether your job offer is legitimate, please contact LimaFPM@state.gov.
 Our staff speaks Spanish and all calls are confidential.
 Signs that your job offer may not be legitimate: